Congressional Science Fellowship

 - function well during periods of intense pressure;

 Prospective candidates should be GSA members with a broad geoscience background and excellent written and oral communication skills.
-Minimum requirements are a Master's degree with at least five years professional experience or a Ph.D. at the time of appointment.
+Minimum requirements are a Master's degree in engineering with at least five years professional experience or a Ph.D. at the time of appointment.

-The Geological Society of America will select one Congressional Science Fellow for 2015–2016.
+The Geological Society of America-US Geological Survey will select one Congressional Science Fellow for 2016–2017.
 Applications are accepted from candidates in any area of the earth sciences.
-The selection process will be completed in late March 2015.
-The appointment will begin the first week of September 2015.
+The selection process will be completed in March 2016.
+The appointment will begin the first week of September 2016.
 Complete applications for the Congressional Science Fellowship must include four elements, as described below:

 - Letter of application.
-A letter of application should include addresses and telephone numbers of three references (reference letters to be mailed electronically to ), the candidate's availability for a possible interview in mid-March, and how the applicant first learned of the GSA-USGS Congressional Science Fellowship Program.
+A letter of application should include addresses and telephone numbers of three references, the candidate's availability for a possible interview in mid-March, and how the applicant first learned of the GSA-USGS Congressional Science Fellowship Program.